cpmendoza/DeepHedging_StatisticalArbitrage/README.md

-## Enhancing deep hedging of options with implied volatility surface feedback information
+## The difference between deep hedging and delta hedging is not statistical arbitrage

-This repository contains the deep hedging environment used in our paper, François et al. (2024), where we develop a dynamic hedging scheme for equity options that integrates information from a set of risk factors characterizing the implied volatility surface dynamics.
+This repository contains the deep hedging environment used in our paper, François et al. (2024), where we observe that the difference between deep hedging and delta hedging is not always statistical arbitrage.
 We employ deep policy gradient-type reinforcement learning (RL) algorithm.
 The repository consists of two main components:

-- Component 1: Environment generation based on the data-driven simulator JIVR introduced by François et al. (2023).
+- Component 1: Environment generation based on three market simulators: discrete version of Black-Scholes market, GARCH dynamics and GJR-GARCH dynamics.
 - Component 2: Implementation of the RL agent to hedge European options.

 ## Short description

 1. The environment simulators, component 1, are contained in the `src/features/` folder.

-    - `nig_simulation.py` simulates NIG random vectors based on the joint distribution of the JIVR random component.
-This simulation incorporates the estimation conducted using real market data, as detailed in François et al. (2022).
-    - `jivr_simulation.py` simulates the JIVR environment, including underlying stock returns, volatility, and risk factors that characterize the implied volatility surface dynamics.
-Further theoretical simulation details can be found in François et al. (2024).
+    - `features_simulation.py` simulates the RL environment, including underlying stock returns, volatility, and risk factors that characterize the state space.
+Further theoretical simulation details can be found in in our paper.

 2. Deep RL model, component 2, is contained in the `src/models/` folder.

-    - `deep_rl_agent.py` contains all model functionalities through a python class that trains and assesses the performance of RL agents based on the non-standard RNN-FNN architecture outlined in our paper.
+    - `deep_rl_agent.py` contains all model functionalities through a python class that trains and assesses the performance of RL agents based on a standard FFNN.

 Examples showcasing the utilization of the pipeline can be observed in the notebooks directory.
 The Python script (.py file) for executing the pipeline from the terminal can be found in the pipeline directory.